ICME-India/MicroSim/Using_MicroSim_with_singularity_container.md

 # MicroSim Installation: Singularity and Grand-Potential solver

-1. Install singularity from GitHub according to your OS-version:-
+1. Install singularity from GitHub according to your OS-version:

     a.
 Ubuntu 18.04: